venkybajal/jchat/README.md

 -----
 Usage
 -----
-Please following the instructions.
+Please follow the instructions.
 There are currently very few validations

 1) Open atleast browser windows (one for user, two for agents)
 2) Login the agents first(use user id: 2,4,6..)